 The following is a short overview of our production sites and suppliers.

 Every year, we look forward to visit our business partner in Western Turkey.
 The years of cooperation with a Turkish family have formed a friendship: a great foundation for trusting collaboration.
 Western Turkey offers beautiful cotton fields and numerous experts for cotton textiles, allowing us to profit from the high level of technical know-how.
 Furthermore, Turkey is a logistically close destination, reducing long delivery channels and emission of C02.

 From the field, the picked cotton is taken directly to the weaving and spinning room.
 Bedding, towels, blankets and tablecloths are produced in our Turkish partner’s spinning room.
-The business is small—and of course Fair Wear certified.
+The business is small—and of course Fair Wear audited.